joedicandia/Week4/README.md

-# Part 1: Identify samples with diameter between 20 and 30 mm inclusive and have had their genomes sequenced by executing the copyExomes.sh script.
-This will make a new directory called exomes and will provide the user with the file names to be copied from /home/rbif/week4/exomes.
-Copy the identified files using cp /home/rbif/week4/exomes destination.
+# Run ./copyExomes.sh clinical_data.txt and this will output the names of the files that need to be copied over from /home/rbif/week4/exomes.

+# Copy each file to the new exomes folder by using cp /home/rbif/week4/exomes/file.fasta ./exomes

-# Part 2: Identify the three highest occuring motifs in each exome by executing the createCrisprReady.sh script and passing motif_list.txt as the first argument.
-This will create a new file for each exome in the exomes folder that contains the top three motifs in the corresponding exome.
+# Next, from the weekk4 directory, run ./createCrisprReady.sh motif_list.txt and this will create a file for each exome titled "exome_topmotifs.txt" in the exomes directory.

-# Part 3:
+# Copy the linearize.sh script to the exomes folder using cp linearize.sh ./exomes

+# NOTE: I attempted to assign the top three motifs to a variable so that I could call that variable in the next script; however, I was unable and so I manually wrote in the motifs into the linearize.sh script.

+# Cd into the exomes folder.
+Run ./linearize.sh on each fasta file with the file name as the first and only argument (for example, ./linearize.sh chicken.fasta).
+This will output each exome to the exomeslinear directory.

+# Cd back to the week4 directory.

+# Copy the identifyCrisprSite.sh script to the exomeslinear directory using cp identifyCrisprSite.sh ./exomeslinear

+# Cd into the exomeslinear directory.

+# Run ./identifyCrisprSite.sh with no arguments.
+This will search for only genes with NGG and 20 bases upstream and output each file to the exomesprecrispr directory.
+The script will name each file as "exomename_precrispr.fasta"

+# Cd back to the week4 directory.

+# Copy the editGenome.sh script to the exomesprecrispr directory using cp editGenome.sh ./exomesprecrispr.

+# Cd into the exomesprecrispr directory

+# Run ./editGenome.sh with no arguments.
+This will insert the letter A right before the NGG site in each file in the exomesprecrispr directory and output the results of each run to a file in the exomespostcrispr directory.
+The script will name each file as "exomename_postcrispr.fasta."

+# Run python exomeReport.py for a summary of the findings.